Display to header level

 Many easements, such as early versions of telephone and electric easements, are not specific to a particular location—they can float until the holder determines the location to be committed to the easement purpose.
-That is not true with conservation easements established pursuant to the CPEA; the boundaries of the area subjected to a conservation easement must be clearly described in the grant.
+That is not true with conservation easements established pursuant to the CPEA; the boundaries of the area subjected to a conservation easement must be clearly described in the grant.8F[ix]

 Negative easements (sometimes referred to as scenic easements or easements for light and air) have applicability beyond conservation.
-For example, the value of a tower project in Manhattan will be increased exponentially if the developer has acquired the power to block construction of other buildings in the vicinity that may spoil the view or cut off light to interior spaces.
+For example, the value of a tower project in Manhattan will be increased dramatically if the developer has acquired the power to block construction of other buildings in the vicinity that may spoil the view or cut off light to interior spaces.

-The phrase “in gross” added after “negative easement” clarifies that the benefit of a conservation easement need not run only to an adjoining landowner (such as the developer of the office tower in the above example) but may also run to the benefit of a non-neighboring holder such as a land trust.
+The phrase “in gross” added after “negative easement” clarifies that the benefit of a conservation easement need not run only to an adjoining landowner (such as the developer of the tower in the above example) but may also run to the benefit of a non-neighboring holder such as a land trust.10F[xi]

 Easements by their nature are granted and held for specific purposes.
-An easement without a useful, viable purpose is a nullity and may be removed as an encumbrance on the land by a court of competent jurisdiction.
-Thus, a clear description in the grant of the valuable and viable purposes of the easement extending over an indefinite period of time is the foundation for an easement enforceable in perpetuity.
+An easement without a useful, viable purpose is a nullity and may be removed as an encumbrance on the land by a court of competent jurisdiction.11F[xii] Thus, a clear description in the grant of the valuable and viable purposes of the easement extending over an indefinite period of time is the foundation for an easement enforceable in perpetuity.

 In summary, the classic definition of a conservation easement may be restated in plain language as follows.

-The holder of a conservation easement holds the power to block land uses within a specifically identified property that are inconsistent with the conservation purposes of the easement.
+The power held by the easement holder to block land uses within a specifically identified property that are inconsistent with the conservation purposes of the easement.

 The nature and operation of these covenants are individually addressed below.
 The parties to a grant may expand upon these holder covenants to address other issues of concern, if any.

 The forfeiture provision creates a future contingent interest in the holder’s landholding, which may be diagrammed as follows: O to A but if condition X occurs then to B. The future interest is categorized as a shifting interest subject to condition subsequent.
-When incorporated into restricted gift agreements, this structure is recognized as imposing a measure of accountability by motivating the alternative beneficiary to monitor compliance with the terms of the gift.
-In the case of a conservation easement, the structure provides the means for a beneficiary of a holder covenant to oust an ineffectual holder and transfer the easement to a successive holder willing and able to enforce the easement.
+When incorporated into restricted gift agreements, this structure is recognized as imposing a measure of accountability by motivating the alternative beneficiary to monitor compliance with the terms of the gift.24F[xxv] In the case of a conservation easement, the structure provides the means for a beneficiary of a holder covenant to oust an ineffectual holder and transfer the easement to a successive holder willing and able to enforce the easement.

 The Model Grant provision avoids, for several reasons, an automatic shifting of the easement interest from the existing holder to the successive holder.
-One reason is to protect the holder by requiring a court deermination that the condition subsequent has, in fact, occurred before the easement interest shifts from the existing holder to the successive holder.
+One reason is to protect the holder by requiring a court determination that the condition subsequent has, in fact, occurred before the easement interest shifts from the existing holder to the successive holder.
 The holder is entitled to due process of law before a beneficiary of the grant declares a forfeiture for failure to enforce the easement.
-Another reason is to protect the successive holder from finding itself, without warning, obligated to enforce a poorly funded, mismanaged or disputed easement.
-The court proceeding will allow the successive holder the opportunity to raise these issues for resolution before accepting the easement.
+Another reason is to protect the successive holder from finding itself, without warning, obligated to enforce a poorly funded, mismanaged, or disputed easement.
+The court proceeding will allow the successive holder the opportunity to raise these issues for resolution before accepting the easement.25F[xxvi]

 The Internal Revenue Code’s charitable gift rules, which are relevant if a donor seeks federal tax benefits for the gifting of an easement, necessitate the establishment of covenants regarding transfer and extinguishment:

 When a change in conditions give [sic] rise to the extinguishment of a perpetual conservation restriction under paragraph (g)(6)(i) of this section, the donee organization, on a subsequent sale, exchange, or involuntary conversion of the subject property, must be entitled to a portion of the proceeds at least equal to that proportionate value of the perpetual conservation restriction, unless state law provides that the donor is entitled to the full proceeds from the conversion without regard to the terms of the prior perpetual conservation restriction.27F[xxviii]

-The IRC charitable gift rules also do not require a forfeiture remedy but, again, such a remedy evidences the commitment to protect the conservation purposes of the donation.
+The IRC charitable gift rules also do not require a forfeiture remedy but, again, such a remedy evidences the holder’s commitment to protect the conservation purposes of the donation.

 Servitudes law requires separate analysis of the running of the burden of a covenant from the benefit of a covenant.
-In the case of holder covenants, the burden runs with holder’s easement interest in the land and each successive holder of that interest.
+In the case of holder covenants, the burden runs with the holder’s easement interest in the land and each successive holder of that interest.